databendlabs/databend/website/blog/2023-06-25-databend-weekly-99.md

 ### Implement Read-Only Mode for Databend Clusters

-Databend is planning to introduce a new feature called "Read-Only Mode" for Databend clusters.
-This will improve control and resource allocation for users.
+Databend plans to introduce a Read-Only Mode for clusters.
+This will provide users with more control over resource allocation.

-With this new feature, users will be able to create separate clusters for read and write operations.
-This will help prevent any accidental writes in the read cluster, which can cause data loss or corruption.
-The read-only mode will also help improve performance by reducing the number of write operations in the read cluster.
+Introducing Read-Only Mode allows separate clusters for read and write operations, preventing accidental writes in the read cluster, avoiding data loss, and enhancing performance.

 [Issue #11836 | feat: read-only mode for Databend clusters](https://github.com/datafuselabs/databend/issues/11836)